-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 x Artists comparison- Michelangelo and Giamatti Artist Study - Pablo Picasso Art Through Technology Artist Style Comparison: Landscape Art 3D Drawing and Painting Outcome: To create a mixed media collage of photographs of a plant (science link) 3D Outcame: Greate a 3-D madel of a lacal landscape LKS2 JD Discome: Henry VIII bust and pet more equipment.
-Work in a safe, organised way, caring for equipment.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 х Artists comparison- Michelangelo and Giamatti Artist Study - Pablo Picasso Art Through Technology Artist Style Comparison: Landscape Art 3D Drawing and Painting Outcome: To create a mixed media collage of photographs of a plant 3D LKS2 JD Dutcome: Create a Tudor Rose from clay Skills: Work in a safe, organised way, caring for equipment.
 Make a slip to join to pieces of clay.
 Use natural materials to create sculptures.
 Decorate, coil, and produce marquettes confidently when necessarily. pinch/ slab/ coil technique Adapt work as and when necessary and explain why.
 Gain more confidence in carving as a form of 3D art.
+Use language appropriate to skill and technique.
 Show awareness of the effect of time upon sculptures.
-Gontinue to explore the work of a range of artists, craft makers and essingers, describing the differences and similarities between different practices and disciplines, and making instructions work.
-Outcome: Portrait in the cubist style Skills: Indicate facial expressions in drawings Show consideration in the choice of pencil grade they use Begin to show awareness of representing texture through the choice of marks and lines made Control the types of marks made and experiment with different effects and textures including blocking in colour, washes, thickened paint creating textural effects.
+Continue to explore the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
+Drawing and Painting Outcome: Portrait in the cubist style Skills: Indicate facial expressions in drawings Show consideration in the choice of pencil grade they use Begin to show awareness of representing texture through the choice of marks and lines made Control the types of marks made and experiment with different effects and textures including blocking in colour, washes, thickened paint creating textural effects.
 Start to develop a painting from a drawing.
-Use complimentary and contrasting colours for effect collage of photographs of a plant (science link) Skills: Use printed images taken with a digital camera and combine them with other media to produce at work Take photographs and explain their creative vision Create a piece of art, which includes integrating a digital image they have taken.
-Take a photo from an unusual or thought-provoking viewpoint Outcome: Create a 3-D model of a local landscape Skills: Model over an armature: newspaper frame for modroc.
+Use complimentary and contrasting colours for effect JD Outcome: Create a 3-D model of a local landscape Skills: Model over an armature: newspaper frame for modroc.
 Use recycled materials to create sculptures.
 Adapt work as and when necessary and explain why.
 Use language appropriate to skill and technique.
 Use equipment and media with confidence.
 Show an awareness of objects having a third dimension and perspective.
 Learn to secure work to continue at a later date.
 Join two parts successfully.
 Construct a simple base for extending and modelling other shapes.
-Use a sketchbook to plan, collect and developideas.
-To record media explorations and experimentations as well as try out ideas.
-Produce more intricate surface patterns/ textures and use them when appropriate.
+Use a sketchbook to plan, collect and develop ideas.
+For record media explorations and experimentations as well as try out ideas.
 Continue to explore carving as a form of 3D art.
-Use language appropriate to skill and technique
+Use language appropriate to skill and technique designers, describing the differences and similarities between different practices and disciplines, and making textures and use them when appropriate.
+Continue to explore carving as a form of 31 art.
+Use language appropriate to skill and